hmchou56/centra8/centra3/welcome.md

 </p>

 <p>
-Once again, welcome to the CENTRA 3 All-Hands meeting and to Tokyo, <i>the city of light and hospitality (OMOTENASHI)</i>!
+Once again, welcome to CENTRA 3 Meeting: Smart Cyberinfrastructure for Transnational Science and to Tokyo, <i>the city of light and hospitality (OMOTENASHI)</i>!
  <br />
 </p>